gt987/gt987.github.io/_posts/2017-10-11-New Neighbors.md

 <img src="https://gt987.github.io/assets/images/calls_hist.png" alt="">

-As expected most of the calls happen at night and (to my surprise) as early as 9 pm, with a peak at 11 pm.
+As expected most of the calls happen at night and (to my surprise) as early as 9 pm, with a peak around 11 pm.
 Just for comparison, my beloved neighbors where still making a mess at 4 am!
-I guess I won't feel sorrow for shutting down the party the next time...
+I guess I won't feel sorrow for shutting down the party the next time!

 ## Where is the party?